-1) Supervisor's biography
+1. Supervisor's biography

 Describe the supervisor's academic and research background, key contributions/accomplishments and funding to date.
+This section must be concise and include only information that is relevant to the application.

-2) Appropriateness of the supervisor(s)
+2. Appropriateness of the supervisor(s)

-Discuss the significance of the applicant's contributions and proposed research.
 Describe the fit between the research interests/background of the supervisor and applicant, and the anticipated mutual benefits.
 In the description, provide specifics about how the proposed research complements the supervisor's ongoing projects and/or new research directions.
+Detail the contributions of the supervisor and applicant in the design and development of the proposed research.

-3) Research environment
+3. Research environment